benashby/benashby.github.io/_posts/2025-05-17-modern-android-refresh.md

         // Initialize auth, credentialManager, and authStateListener as per your actual MainActivity.kt

         setContent {
-            DailyPlannerTheme { // Apply your app's custom theme Surface(
+            DailyPlannerTheme {
-                    modifier = Modifier.fillMaxSize(),
-                    color = MaterialTheme.colorScheme.background
-                ) {
-                    // Based on your MainActivity.kt, you'd have something like:
-                    // val user = currentUserState.value
+                val user = currentUserState // Use the state variable

-                    // MainAppScreen(
-                    //     currentUser = user,
-                    //     onSignInInitiated = { initiateGoogleSignIn() },
-                    //     onSignOut = { signOut() }
-                    // )
-                    // For a simpler version without full nav for this blog post:
-                    // DailyPlanScreen() // Assuming DailyPlanScreen and its ViewModel handle auth state.
+                // Automatically attempt sign-in if no user is logged in and not already attempted if (user == null && auth.currentUser == null) {
+                    LaunchedEffect(Unit) { // Keyed to Unit to run once
+                        Log.d(TAG, "setContent: No current user, initiating Google Sign-In from LaunchedEffect.") initiateGoogleSignIn()
                     }
                 }

+                MainAppScreen(
+                    currentUser = user,
+                    onSignInInitiated = { initiateGoogleSignIn() },
+                    onSignOut = { signOut() }
+                )
             }
         }
+    }
     // Include initiateGoogleSignIn(), handleSignInWithCredential(), authenticateWithFirebase(), signOut() methods
     // from your MainActivity.kt or a similar structure.

-}
+    // This design is good because:
+    // 1.
+It uses Compose's state-driven approach - currentUserState is a mutable state that drives UI recomposition
+    // 2.
+It handles authentication state reactively - when user state changes, the UI automatically updates
+    // 3.
+It implements a smart auto-sign-in with LaunchedEffect - attempts sign-in only once when needed
+    // 4.
+It separates concerns - authentication logic in Activity, UI rendering in Composables
+    // 5.
+It provides clear event handlers (onSignInInitiated, onSignOut) that connect UI events to business logic }
 ```